SSWConsulting/SSWSysAdmins.LoginScript/README.md

 # LoginScript
-SysAdmin - This login does:
+SysAdmin - This login script does:

    1. Flushes DNS
    2. Synchronizes your PC time with the computer time of the Sydney server